HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

 59% of third-party scripts are gzipped and 30% are brotli compressed.
-Looking at first party scripts, these are 52% with gzip compression but only 32% with brotli.
+Looking at first-party scripts, these are 52% with gzip compression but only 32% with brotli.
 There are still 11% of third-party scripts that do not have any compression method defined for the resources.

 {{ figure_markup(
   image="uncompressed-first-third-party.png",